 Do you have other data that would help put the claim in context?

-What to learn more about data and how to evaluate it?
+Want to learn more about data and how to evaluate it?
 Check out our basic data analysis guide, along with these books and resources: